ankurk91/laravel-mix-auto-extract/readme.md

 ### What was the problem?
 * Laravel Mix already has an `extract()` method which accepts an array of dependencies that you want to extract as `vendor.js`
-* Whenever you install a new package, you also need to update the array list to make it work.
+* Whenever you install a new package, you also need to update this list to make it work.
 * Read more on this [issue](https://github.com/JeffreyWay/laravel-mix/issues/1233)

-### How this plugin solves above issue?
+### How does this plugin solve above issue?
 * This plugin will auto extract all js dependencies coming from `node_modules` to `vendor.js` file.
 * You just need to reference them in your code somewhere.
 For example:
 ```js